toristvan/markdown-cv/index.md

 The backend is responsible for integrating with a lot of different data sources, and for handling the load of an immense amount of streamed data.
 The incoming data is subjected to a range of pre-processing steps before it is usable, at which time it is sent in multiple directions to different computations and data pipelines.
 All of these computational processes, and the communication between them are also handled by the backend team.

-*Tech stack:*
+*Tools on frequent rotation:*
+Python, Docker, Docker Swarm, Gitlab CI/CD

+*Misc tools in company tech stack:*
-Python, Docker, Docker Swarm, Kubernetes, Terraform, Kafka, Google Cloud, AWS, FastAPI, OracleSQL, MSSQL, Grafana, Proxmox, GraphQL, MongoDB, PyTorch, TensorFlow, React, TypeScript, C#
+Kubernetes, Terraform, Kafka, Google Cloud, AWS, FastAPI, Grafana, Proxmox, OracleSQL, MSSQL, GraphQL, MongoDB, PyTorch, TensorFlow

-*Other Keywords:* Data integrations, API development, event-driven systems, DevOps, in-house tool development, Machine Learning, Production Optimization
+*Other Keywords:* Data integrations, API development, Event-driven systems, DevOps, in-house tool development, Machine Learning, Production Optimization

 `2017 - 2021` __NTNU__
 *Role*: Student assistant in Calculus; Information Technology, Introduction (Python); Object Oriented Programming (C++); Real-time Programming (Golang, C, Elixir, Python)